SSS135/aiqn-vae/README.md

 By default, writes tensorboard logs to `./tensorboard`, change with `--log-folder /log/path`.
 Saving just png images without tensorboard is not implemented.

+With `--conditioned` argument AIQN network also receives class labels as inputs.
+VAE encoder / decoder does not have access to class labels.

 ## Requirements
 PyTorch 0.4.0